 Wood stain in general has dye and solvents which are used to color the wood for which it is applied.
 This is the goal of wood stain.
 However, it is not the goal to get it on your skin.

-Below is a list of things you can do to help prevent getting wood stain on your skin.
+Below is a list of things you can do to help prevent getting wood stains on your skin.

 - Eye Protection – Wearing eye protection in the wood shop is a normal thing and should be done to prevent any eye injury.
 It will also provide protection from the splatter of wood stain